 Make a simple pompom, for the tail, by wrapping yarn around and around a fork until the desired thickness of pompom.
 Tightly tie a length of yarn in-between the middle tine, over the yarn to bunch it up, then cut through the wraps at the sides of the fork.
 Slip the yarn of the tines then snip the pompom to neaten, leave the length you tied the pompom together with uncut, use it to sew onto the back of the bunny.

-Thanks for sharing your pattern with us, Claire… We can’t wait to see these bunnies popping up everywhere.
+Thanks for sharing one of your Easter knitting patterns with us, Claire… We can’t wait to see these bunnies popping up everywhere.

 Claire Garland has written several knitting, crochet and embroidery books.
-You can find out more about her work on Claire’s blog or on her Dot Pebbles website.
+You can find out more Easter knitting patterns on Claire’s blog or on her Dot Pebbles website.
 There’s even a Claire Garland etsy shop – busy lady!